bozzmob/TabSaver/README.md

-# SaveTabs
+# Tab Saver

-This chrome extension helps you save all/current tabs, to help you continue from where you left.
+This Firefox/Chrome extension helps you save all/current tabs, to help you continue from where you left.